wvuvl/DARMA/README.md

 <img src="assets/pipeline.png" width="80%">
 </p>

+### Challenge
+We tackle the challenege of "fine-grained visual classification of plant species in the wild" using the data from the challenge [PlantCLEF2015](https://www.imageclef.org/lifeclef/2015/plant).
+Here, we reinforce the classification task by reducing the classification to various plant organs and then fusing the final results.
+We do that by performing object detection onto those organs.
+We make our curated data and our annotation tool publicly available in the following section.

 ### Curated Data

 Please download the data from our shared Google Drive [link](https://drive.google.com/drive/folders/1NKteWNjgv-bsJ908dTsjaHJAte-Z2_Y3?usp=sharing).
 We collect data from the challenge [PlantCLEF2015](https://www.imageclef.org/lifeclef/2015/plant), and annotate plant organs using our custom-made [annotation tool](https://github.com/wvuvl/snappy_annotator) in the following classes: